Comments

 |

-A Frenchman who came from a family distinguished as gardeners
+was a Frenchman who came from a family distinguished as gardeners

 for three generations.
 He was the first garden writer to advocate

 (1651) set out the principles of French garden design.
-After the Restoration, Charles II

 appointed Mollet head gardener at St James about 1661, and under him the

-place was transformed in accordance with the French ideas, ie. the
+place was transformed in accordance with the French ideas, i.e. the

 great avenues planted and the canal dug.